×

 Why Special Situations Funds?

 Special situations funds often adopt strategies that might be uncorrelated with the market and can perform well during times of distress.
-Obviously during deep market downturns like we saw during the Great Recession of 2008-2009, all correlated tend to go to one but for investors looking for absolute returns, special situations funds can prove to be a valuable tool in a diversified portfolio.
+Obviously during deep market downturns like we saw during the Great Recession of 2008-2009, all correlations tend to go to one but for investors looking for absolute returns, special situations funds can prove to be a valuable tool in a diversified portfolio.
+We track a list of curated special situations funds here.

 Examples of Special Situations